 Verification of relevant documents:

-A pre-employment test also takes into consideration documents such as driver’s license, bank statements, property documents, passport etc. These documents help an HR professional to flag any candidate furnishing false information.
+A pre-employment test also takes into consideration documents such as driver’s license, bank statements, property documents, passport etc. This documents help an HR professional to flag any candidate furnishing false information.
 It also gives an idea about an applicant’s creditworthiness or any debt that will not hold any bearing on a candidate’s ability to perform on the job.

 Employees are the face of any company; they represent their company and are the role models to other potential job-seekers.
 However, if a company has employees with a proven criminal record or fibbing employees, it can terribly bring down the reputation of the company.
 Pre-employment tests evaluate an employee’s worth and thus helps an HR to think about alternative hiring options.

-It fulfils requirements:
+It fulfills requirements:

 A background verification check simplifies the hiring process.
 It offers information about candidates in a jiffy and thus helps a recruiter to decide what action to take next.
 Besides, these tests also document past and present history for the recruiters’ references.